opengisch/QField-docs/documentation/how-to/pictures.en.md

 ## Drawing and sketching

-QField have an in-app drawing and sketching functionality enabling you to directly sketch over and annotate images captured while in the field as well as drawing on top of a blank canvas or over a template.
+QField has an in-app drawing and sketching functionality enabling you to directly sketch over and annotate images captured while in the field as well as drawing on top of a blank canvas or over a template.

 ![type:video](../assets/videos/drawing-sketch-feature2.webm)

 ### Drawing templates

 On top of annotating captured images, QField supports drawing from image templates.
 The following two methods are available to add templates:

 - The first method is to create a `drawing_templates` folder located alongside a project file and populate it with images.
 Whenever that project is loaded, QField will register all images within that folder as drawing templates.
 - Alternatively, you can add images into the `drawing_templates` folder found inside your QField app folder.
 If you are not familiar with that app folder, its location is shown at the bottom of the About QField overlay.

 Templates shipped alongside projects as well as the QField app folder will be shown when users choose 'Draw a sketch' within attachments widget's 3-dot menu.